DGP-Studio/Snap.Hutao.Docs/docs/en/development/platform.md

 tag: [open source, Hutao Database, Spiral Abyss Database, Enka, UIGF, Open data]
 icon: iconfont icon-vscode
 order: 2
+description: Snap Hutao incorporates ideas from the community, and as our way of giving back, we also make certain services available to the community.
+If they are helpful to your development, feel free to use them, and we will do our best to maintain these forked projects.
 ---

 # Hutao Open Platform